Bennett-David/Preparing-for-Inluenza-Season/README.md

-# Preparing for Indluenza Season.
+# Preparing for Influenza Season.
 This is a repository to hold an analysis of where to send additional medical staff to better prepare for Influenza season in the U.S. See link below for the Tableau storyboard.
 This is a project for Career Foundry Data Immersion Course.

 [Preparing for Influenza Season Final Report](https://public.tableau.com/app/profile/dave.bennett/viz/PreparingforInfluenzaSeason_16541099303340/FluSeason2018#2)